If you bulk too long, you risk adding more body fat than necessary, which will make it harder when you start your cutting cycle.

 The bulking approaches are:

-- Conservative Approach (Lean Bulk): reducing fat gain as much as possible while gaining muscle.
+- Lean Bulk: reducing fat gain as much as possible while gaining muscle.

-- Moderate Approach (Standard Bulk): accepting some fat gain while gaining muscle.
+- Standard Bulk: accepting some fat gain while gaining muscle.

-- Aggressive Approach (Dirty Bulking): gaining a significant amount of fat while gaining some muscle.
+- Dirty Bulking: gaining a significant amount of fat while gaining some muscle.